solana-foundation/developer-content/content/guides/games/interact-with-tokens.md

 Here we are simply bringing into scope the crates and corresponding modules we will be using for this program.
-We’ll be using the `anchor_spl` and `mpl_token_metadata` crates to help us interact with the Token program and the Token Metadata program.
+We’ll be using the `anchor_spl` and `mpl_token_metadata` crates to help us interact with the SPL Token program and Metaplex's Token Metadata program.

-### Create Mint instruction
+## Create Mint instruction

 First, let’s implement an instruction to create a new token mint and its metadata account.
 The on-chain token metadata, including the name, symbol, and